fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 ## IMBALANCED DATA

 In our EDA, one of the graphs that was visualized was the comparison between the number of customers who churned and customers who did not churn.
 Below, we bring up the graph again to emphasize that there is quite a big difference in the numbers, namely that there are significantly less customers who churned.
 Since the column 'Churn' is the target variable in this project, this will cause an issue with our machine learning results -- the model will be biased towards the class which has more data because there is not enough data to distinguish the other class.
-To fix this issue we will use over-sampling technique called SMOTE to generate more data for the class with less data.
+To fix this issue we will use an over-sampling technique called SMOTE to generate more data for the class with less data.
+This issue is called data imbalance.

 SMOTE -- Synthetic Minority Over-sampling Technique -- is a technique that generates more data for the minority class based on nearest neighbors judged by Euclidean Distance between data points, which aims to balance the data in the target variable.
 For this particular case, SMOTE-NC is used because there are both Nominal and Continuous features in this data set, which is what the -NC stands for.